 Moving into polytheism, Hinduism is the closest we can get, but it’s not a completely accurate definition.
 EISRT says, “Unlike other world religions, Hinduism cannot be defined by a central authority or dogma deriving from one spiritual entity or one scripture.
 Hindus know the theistic concept of the one supreme deity, monotheism, and will often talk about God, while referring to a particular chosen Hindu deity.
 [See a list of Hindu deities here!]
 In practice, then, Hinduism is polytheistic and sectarian.”
 (354) Hinduism is one of the oldest world religions, and first introduced the concept of the interconnection of all things: gods/people/animals/trees/rocks work (we’ll see this next in Confucianism, Taoism and Buddhism).

+Homework: Read EISRT, Section A. Hinduism, subsections 1.
+Religious Identity and Authority and 6.
+Questions of Right and Wrong.
+Take Quiz 5.

-Section F: Islam, Subsections 1.
+Homework: Read EISRT, Section F: Islam, subsections 1.
 Religious Identity and Authority, and 6.
-Questions of Right & Wrong

-Section A: Hinduism, Subsections 1.
-Religious Identity and Authority and 6.
-Questions of Right & Wrong.
+Questions of Right and Wrong.
+No quiz.

 We’ll look at Judeo-Christianity first, since we’re already thinking within a monotheistic framework.